hankh95/nusy-product-team/docs-arch-redux-3/arch-vision-merged-plan.md

   - Nodes/edges tagged with:
     - `scope=domain` – operational domain knowledge.
     - `scope=self-improvement` – knowledge about experiments, refactors, tools.
-  - Directory structure in Git mirrors this:
+  - Directory structure in Git mirrors this with **two primary namespaces in each Santiago-domain repo**:
-    - `domain-knowledge/`, `domain-features/`, `domain-expeditions/`
+    - `domain/*` – domain knowledge and artifacts (e.g. `domain-knowledge/`, `domain-features/`, `domain-expeditions/`).
-    - `self-improvement/`, `runtime-tools/`, `ethics/`

-This reconciles:

-- Grok-41 “fabulous” preference for **one unified hull** per Santiago.
-+- GPT-5.1/Grok-41 initial suggestion of dual KGs.
+    - `self-improvement/*` – self-improvement knowledge and artifacts (e.g. `runtime-tools/`, `ethics/`, and a scaffold mirroring the `santiago-pm/` structure for cargo-manifests, ships-logs, voyage-trials, navigation-charts, captains-journals, etc.).
+  - For the self-improvement scaffold, **`santiago-pm/` is the canonical pattern**; see `santiago-pm/tackle/folder-structure.md` for the full layout to be nested under `self-improvement/` in each Santiago-domain repo.

 ### 3.2 KG Responsibilities